 It is imperative that rope reel or coil rotates as rope unwinds.
 If coil or reel does not rotate the wire will be twisted as it is uncoiled and kinking will result.
-A kinked rope may be damaged and unsafe for maximum service.
+A kinked rope is unsafe and must be removed from service.

-b) Before removing the old rope, refer to reeving diagram, Figures 5-5a & 5-5b.
+b) Before removing the old rope, refer to reeving diagram, Figure 5-5.
 To assist with re-reeving your hoist, refer to the reeving diagram and corresponding paragraph that describes the reeving procedure.

 Figure 5-5a.
 Reeving Diagram - 4 Part Single Reeved.
-(Note: Arrow on Drum Indicates Direction of Drum when Lowering.)

-Figure 5-5b.
-Reeving Diagram - 6 Part Single Reeved.

 (Note: Arrow on Drum Indicates Direction

 of Drum when Lowering.)

+Figure 5-5b.
+Reeving Diagram 2 Part Single Reeved

-- Removing old rope.
+- c) Removing old rope.
 Please refer to Section IX to assist in locating components referred to in the following paragraphs. - (1) Lower the lower block to a scaffold 6 to 7 feet below hoist to relieve tension on wire rope.
 (Lower block may be lowered to the floor if desired; however, to handle less weight and for ease of reeving, adequate scaffold below the hoist is recommended.)